ke-zhang-rd/krystal/docs/source/comparision.rst

   True
   >>> i < flag > j

-Formally, if ``a, b, c, …, y, z`` are expressions and ``op1, op2, …, opN`` are comparison operators, then ``a op1 b op2 c ... y opN z`` is equivalent to ``a op1 b and b op2 c and ... y opN z``, except that each expression is evaluated at most once.

-So the expression below is True
+So the expression below is legal.

 .. code:: python